Ahh, sweet summertime.

-I love the longer days, the flip-flops and the many visits to the pool and ice cream stand that my family gets to make each summer season.
+I love the longer days, the flip-flops, and the many visits to the pool and ice cream stands that my family gets to make each summer season.

 Whether you have school-age kids or not, the summer season should be a time to slow down and enjoy the sunshine and warmth around us.

 Whether it is simplifying your daily meal routines — because, let’s face it, none of us wants to eat as much when it is so hot outside — to finding more time for self-care, summer should be a season of living simply.

 Having embraced my love of this season and all that it brings (including humidity, mosquitoes and reliance on my air conditioner), I have found a few simple living hacks that are worth trying.

 • Hot (Cleaning) Fun in the Summertime: Summer is a great time to simplify your overall home environment with a good summer cleaning.